BR1py/itertree/docs/docs/tutorial.rst

 This is the data property.
 The property contains the iData objects which behaves in general like a dict.
 But there are two excepetions that must be considered:
 * The (__NOKEY__) key is an implizit key that will be used in case the user gives only one value (no_key) to the d_set() method.
 Then the given parameter will be stored in the (__NOKEY__) item of the dict.
-* In case a dict item contains a iDataModel object the given value in iTree.d_set() will be checked against the data model.
+* In case a dict item contains a iDataModel object the given value in `iTree`.d_set() will be checked against the data model.

-To manipulate data you can use the functions of the iTree.data object or can use the quick access functions in iTree object ( methods related to data access have all the prefix *d_* ):
+To manipulate data you can use the functions of the `iTree`.data object or can use the quick access functions in `iTree` object ( methods related to data access have all the prefix *d_* ):

 .. autofunction:: itertree.iTree.d_get